mespada829/Cheatsheet-DNS-TLS-Etc/README.md

 ![ping](https://github.com/mespada829/Cheatsheet-DNS-TLS-Etc/blob/master/ping.png)

+If the remote host is active and configured to respond to ping requests, responses appear.

 **Free DNS Site Tool -** For example, to test if DNS propagation is complete, you can visit http://www.whatsmydns.net and specify a domain name.
 The site displays a global map showing the IP address associated with the domain name for a variety of DNS servers around the world.